andresbasilea/Sysyphus/content/Data Engineering/AWS/AWS Certified Machine Learning Associate/Management and Governance/Amazon CloudWatch.md

 	- OpenSearch
 	- Amazon S3 (exports)
 - Logs are encrypted by default
-- Can setup KMS-based encryption with your own keys
+- Can setup KMS-based encryption with your own keys.
+To ensure your Logs are encrypted with specific KMS key, you should configure **CloudWatch Logs Encryption**

 CloudWatch Logs - Sources
 - SDK, CloudWatch Logs Agent, CloudWatch Unified Agent